 University of Northampton

 Dr Stephen O’Brien has worked in the Higher Education sector since 1986 in numerous roles supporting health and social care education.
 An adult and mental health nurse by professional background he is currently the Dean of faculty for Health and Society at the University of Northampton.
 Prior to this and over the past 12 years he has worked as Director of academic programmes at Robert Gordon University in Scotland where he developed a number of national programmes for children and young people practitioners and developed a passion for flexible learning and teaching methodologies.
 For the past five years he was head of the School of Health at Coventry University where he was instrumental in curriculum transformation to address changing health and social care services requirements.
 In addition he advanced a number of international education partnerships in China, Hong Kong, USA, Sri Lanka, Greece and Scandinavia.
-Since taking up post at Northampton last July he has become a director of First for Wellbeing and Connected Together CIC and chairs the Education group as part of the Northamptonshire Sustainability and Transformation Plan for the NHS and Social care.
+Since taking up post at Northampton in July 2016 he has served as a director of First for Wellbeing and Connected Together CIC and is a member of the Local Workforce Action Board shaping the future workforce and educational needs of health and social care staff as part of the Northamptonshire Healthcare Partnership developments.
+He also serves on the Social Prescribing Implementation Board for the county and is a member of the Council of Deans for Health (UK).
 His research interests centre on pedagogy and educational partnership development.

 Voluntary Impact Northamptonshire